-Everything about Domaine de Fontavin Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Everything about Domaine de Fontavin Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine de Fontavin Vineyards, Wines, Winemaking

-Domaine de Fontavin produces 2 red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.
+Domaine de Fontavin produces 3 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

 Domaine de Fontavin Chateauneuf du Pape is produced from a blend of 85% Grenache and 15% Syrah.
 The vines are on average 40 years of age.
 The wine is aged for up to 18 months in a combination used, French oak barrels and demi-muids.
 The production is 2,500 cases per vintage.

 Domaine de Fontavin David and Goliat made its debut in 1995.
 The wine is made from almost 100% old vine Grenache.
 Up to 5% Syrah can be included, depending on the vintage.

 The fruit comes from their oldest vines that are more than 75 years of age.
 The vines are planted in the rock strewn terroir found in the Les Saumades vineyard.
 The wine is aged in a combination of demi-muids and French oak barrels for 12 months.
 The production is slightly less than 1,300 cases per year.